-It’s no longer enough to just have a website.
-Your website is just one component of a complex network of information about your business that projects your brand and expertise to those in search of a product or solution.
+It’s no longer enough to have just a website.
+Your website is one component of a complex network of information about your business that projects your brand and expertise to those in search of a product or solution.

-Creating your business's web presence is the first step in successfully marketing your business online.
-If done right, a solid online presence reinforces your brand and communicates your value to your target audience.
+Creating your web presence is the first step in successfully marketing your business online.
+It reinforces your brand and communicates your value to your target audience.

 Because if I can’t find you online, does your business really exist?